 Creating the 24/7 Experience & The Supply Chain To Support It

 A few decades ago, people shopped when stores were open, but this expectation has drastically changed with the rise of Amazon and smartphones.
 Customers are operating in an “always on” environment and are fiercely tethered to their devices.
-The majority of people (71 percent) who own smartphones sleep with them nearby.
-What’s more, 57 percent say they use their phones at least once per hour when they’re awake.

 With this always-on environment, customers expect their favorite retailers to serve them long after doors close.
 A 24/7 shopping environment is the norm.
 If a customer places an order that is promised in two days, he or she expects it to be there in two days — or faster — and has little tolerance for delays in receipt.
-These changing expectations have placed intense pressure on the supply chain.

 Retailers may have previously batched orders together and shipped them during efficient times throughout the week pre-Amazon Effect.
 But in today’s lightning-speed environment, more retailers must have continuous shipments going out all day to expedite receipt times and keep customers happy.
 Managing the Amazon Effect involves producing efficiencies and cost savings through warehousing, disruption, and transportation.